44 Cutest Cat Breeds You’ll Want to Adopt

 Originating from Thailand, the Khao Manee is one of the cutest cat breeds with its white color and bright eyes that look like jewels, ranging from any shade of blue to green or gold.
 They are referred to as the “White Gem” and have been known to bring good luck.
 But they can also be naughty, according to the CFA.
 Hopefully the former outweighs the latter.

 The Korat cat is a medium-sized silver-ish blue cat.
 Their bright green or amber eyes are oversized for their face, adding to their alert and expressive nature.
 They are also affectionate, playful, and intelligent.
-They may jump up onto your shoulder, though, if you aren’t refilling their food bowl fast enough or give you a love-bite to let you know how they feel.
-If they do, you’ll want to check out these cat-training tricks.
+They may jump up onto your shoulder, though, if you aren’t refilling their food bowl fast enough or give you a love bite to let you know how they feel.

 Its partial hairlessness might not make it sound very tough.
 But the Lykoi’s “roan”-patterned coat and facial mask earned it the nickname “werewolf cat.”
 According to the CFA, this breed was discovered in a feral colony here in the U.S. in 2010.
 They have a medium build with thin legs and are quite friendly with their humans, other cats, and dogs.
 The black roan, which is a mix of black with white accents, is the most common coloring for this breed.

 Myths and legends fill the air around the Maine Coon cat.
 They are sometimes referred to as gentle giants, but ironically they might be a bit stand-offish at first until they get to know you better.
 This cat has a rugged coat made of three different lengths of fur.
 It also has a long, bushy tail to help it stay warm and safe and large tufted paws for walking on snow.